wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 Avx vs SSE2
 [![](/images/swapping-memory-and-compiler-optimizations/memswap_sse2_avx_time.png "memswap_avx, time for 4MB")](/images/swapping-memory-and-compiler-optimizations/memswap_sse2_avx_time.png)

 They seem fairly similar in perf even as the AVX implementation is consistently slightly faster in optimized builds.
-Clang being generally performing a bit better than gcc perf-wise.
+Clang generally performing a bit better than gcc perf-wise.
 However the most interesting thing is seeing that clang in `-O0` makes such a poor job of AVX compared to SSE while gcc seems to handle it just fine, actually generating faster `-O0`-code than the SSE-versions.

-So what is it that clang miss and what is it that gcc do better?
-Again, lets dig in to the generated assembly.

-> TODO: weird "segway" here... :( DO IT!
+We'll get to that later, but first ...

 ## Unrolling!